vladen/aeroflow/documentation/readme.md

 ```
 <a name="Flow+count"></a>
 ### flow.count() ⇒ <code>[Flow](#Flow)</code>
-Counts the number of values emitted by this flow, returns new flow emitting only this value.
+Counts the number of values emitted by this flow and emits only count value.

 **Kind**: instance method of <code>[Flow](#Flow)</code>
-**Params**

 **Example**
 ```js
 aeroflow().count().notify(console).run();